PHaNtoMzX77/Wave/README.md

 # WaveDashboard
-The official Wave website repository.
+The official website for the Wave PowerPoint Dashboard.